sevedkim/sevedkim.github.io/src/content/blog/1000-words.md

 ---
-title:	"A Picture's Worth a 1,000 Docs: Why Drawing is Superior To Note-Taking"
+title:	"A Picture's Worth a 1,000 Docs"
 pubDate:	2021-05-31
-description: Documentation will be the death of me.
+description: Why Drawing is Superior To Note-Taking
 ---

 Documentation will be the death of me.